-Note: The 2023 Olympiad Syllabus, including descriptions and content distribution for all buzzer-based and exam competitions, will be available in Spring 2023.
+The 2025 Olympiad Syllabus will be posted in early 2025, with content distribution for each event.
+The 2023 Olympiad Syllabus, including descriptions and content distribution for all buzzer-based and exam competitions, is available here.

 Required Events